-When the LUAMETAT_EX executable starts, it looks for the --lua command line option.
+When the LuaMetaT_EX executable starts, it looks for the --lua command line option.
 If there is no --lua option, the command line is interpreted in a similar fashion as the other T_EX engines.
-All options are accepted but only some are understood by LUAMETAT_EX itself:
+All options are accepted but only some are understood by LuaMetaT_EX itself:

 COMMANDLINE ARGUMENT EXPLANATION

 credits display credits and exit

 fmt=FORMAT load the format file FORMAT

 help display help and exit

 ini be iniluatex, for dumping formats

 jobname=STRING set the job name to STRING

-lua=FILE load and execute a LUA initialization script
+lua=FILE load and execute a Lua initialization script

 version display version and exit

-There are less options than with LUATEX, because one has to deal with them in LUA anyway.
+There are less options than with LuaT_EX, because one has to deal with them in Lua anyway.
 There are no options to enter a safer mode or control executing programs.
-This can easily be achieved with a startup LUA script.
+This can easily be achieved with a startup Lua script.

 Next the initialization script is loaded and executed.
-From within the script, the entire command line is available in the LUA table arg, beginning with arg[0], containing the name of the executable.
+From within the script, the entire command line is available in the Lua table arg, beginning with arg[0], containing the name of the executable.
 As consequence warnings about unrecognized options are suppressed.

 Command line processing happens very early on.
 So early, in fact, that none of T_EX 's initializations have taken place yet.
-The LUA libraries that don't deal with T_EX are initialized early.
+The Lua libraries that don't deal with T_EX are initialized rather soon so you have these available.

-LUAMETATEX allows some of the command line options to be overridden by reading values from the texconfig table at the end of script execution (see the description of the texconfig table later on in this document for more details on which ones exactly).
+LuaMetaT_EX allows some of the command line options to be overridden by reading values from the texconfig table at the end of script execution (see the description of the texconfig table later on in this document for more details on which ones exactly).